cheszn/cheszn/README.md

 ## About me

 ### A RevOps enthusiast specialized in Data Analytics and Data Science
-- :atom: &nbsp; I'm currently a learning data science.
+- :atom: &nbsp; I'm currently learning data science.
 - :seedling: &nbsp; Also I'm learning and applying latest trends in Revenue Operations focusing on the Data Operations.
 - :page_facing_up: &nbsp; My Portfolio can be found at @ [Chessin Portfolio](https://portfolio.internstudio.online/chessin-portfolio)
 - :blue_heart: &nbsp; I love to play Cricket, Volleyball and to travel